Phase 1 Pediatric Orthodontics – Tucker, GA

 The Foundation of a Dazzling, Healthy Smile

 Most children who receive braces do so between the ages of 10 and 14, around the time when most of their permanent teeth have erupted and the jaw is mostly stable.
 However, at Duo Orthodontics, we actually recommend that you bring your little one in for their first orthodontic appointment around the age of 7 or 8.
-By scheduling a visit so early on, give us the chance to identify potential growth or development issues that are best managed early in life, and when needed, consider Phase 1 pediatric orthodontic treatment to treat them and prevent others.
+By scheduling a visit so early on, give us the chance to identify potential growth or development issues that are best managed early in life, and when needed, consider Phase 1 pediatric orthodontics from our Tucker, GA orthodontist to treat them and prevent others.

 Why Choose Duo Ortho for